khofstadter/bcmi.khofstadter.com/README.md

 - washed old cap;
 ...

-### 2019 08 16
-- core shamanism vs traditional shamanism
-- the brain uses information from reality to construct your world

 ### 2019 08 14
-- shamanic journey: white willow man (jester: jokerface/flat face), highway, house on the left (this was in the studio)
 - Ian Walker on practice research and how it is archived (ARRO, figshare), Simon Smith emailed with question on this topic;

 ### 2019 08 13